rhoai-mlops/lab-instructions/docs/6-the-headliner/2-autoscaling.md

     git push
     ```

 3. Let's test the autoscaling with generating some load.
-Go to your Jupyter Notebook workbench and open `jukebox/6-advanced_deployment/1-test_autoscale.ipynb`
+Go to your Jupyter Notebook workbench and go through Notebook `jukebox/6-advanced_deployment/1-test_autoscale.ipynb`.

 4. Go to OpenShift AI > <USER_NAME>-test project > Workloads > Pods and observe that a new pod is coming up.